evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 2. Use [Data source API](https://grafana.com/docs/grafana/latest/http_api/data_source/)
 3. Configure the data-source with [provisioning](https://grafana.com/docs/grafana/latest/datasources/azuremonitor/#configure-the-data-source-with-provisioning)

 Options 1 is not an option at all, it's a good way to learn and "play around", but can't be used for automation.
 Option 3 allows you to provision dashboards during Grafana deployment and this is good option for post provisioning configuration.
-But in our case, teams should be able to configure and deploy their data-sources themselves.
+But in our case, teams should be able to configure and deploy their data-sources themselves at any time.
 Therefore we decided to go with declarative approach.
-That is - teams will configure their data-sources as `json` files, create a PR to the Grafana resource repository, and when PR is approved and merged, data-sources will be deployed to Grafana using Azure DevOps CI/CD pipelines.
+That is - teams will configure their data-sources as `json` files, create a PR to the Grafana resources repository, and when PR is approved and merged, data-sources will be automatically deployed to Grafana using Azure DevOps CI/CD pipelines.

 ## Azure monitor data-source configuration